Fios-Quest/YouTube-Scripts/src/space/newtype.md

 }
 ```

-We've had to implement an Error type for potentially invalid addresses, and a constructor... but our validator is identical, and we only add two new tests.
+We've added an Error type for potentially invalid addresses, and a constructor... but our validator is identical, and we only add two new tests.

 Now, though, we only ever need to validate the email when we create the data type, which will usually be when we're getting that data from an external source, for example from a user or importing it from a database.